cunarist/rinf/documentation/docs/messaging.md

 # Messaging

+!!! warning

-> If you are using Rinf version 5 or earlier, please refer to the [historical docs](https://github.com/cunarist/rinf/blob/v5.4.0/documentation/docs/writing-code.md).
+    If you are using Rinf version 5 or earlier, please refer to the [historical documentation](https://github.com/cunarist/rinf/blob/v5.4.0/documentation/docs/writing-code.md).
 With the introduction of Rinf version 6, a simpler way for communication between Dart and Rust has been implemented, and the system has undergone significant changes.

 There are 2 types of special comments that you can mark messages with.